Ai Accountant

 • Tamper Resistance: No user, including administrators, can disable or delete the audit log.

-• User Attribution: Each change is linked to a specific user account.
+• User Attribution: Each change is linked to a specific user account with strong authentication.

-• Export Capabilities: Audit logs are exportable in standard formats.
-Compare with AI Accountant vs human accountant.
+• Export Capabilities: Audit logs are exportable in standard formats like CSV or PDF that preserve full detail.

-For businesses relying on Tally, your compliance solution must either enhance Tally’s native audit trail or integrate seamlessly while preserving full logging.
-See our guide to top Tally automation tools.
+For businesses relying on Tally, your compliance solution must either enhance Tally's native audit trail or integrate seamlessly while preserving full transaction logging.

 Why Legacy Accounting Systems Fall Short